 I began working as a research assistant in the DRRU in 2016 after graduating from Royal Holloway University with a BSc in Psychology the previous summer.
 I am involved in a longitudinal project, which uses fMRI and behavioural measures to explore how adversity during childhood might affect later emotional and cognitive functioning, in terms of both psychological resilience and vulnerability.
 I am also a part-time research assistant in the Emotion, Development and Brain Lab at Royal Holloway, working on a project investigating emotion regulation development in adolescence.
 I am extremely interested in the application of neuroscience to clinical psychology, and plan on completing a Clinical Doctorate in the future.
 I hope to be involved in advancing current understanding of the processes/systems underlying diverse psychiatric symptoms, and progressing diagnosis towards more cognitive and biological measures.

-I joined the DRRU in August 2016 after completing a BSc in Psychology at University College London earlier this year.
-I am involved with two projects in the DRRU, which both use behavioural and neuroimaging methodology.
-The first project is examining emotional processing in children with behavioural difficulties.
+I joined the DRRU in August 2016 after completing a BSc in Psychology at University College London.
+I am currently involved with two projects in the DRRU, which use behavioural and neuroimaging methodology.
+The first project is examining reward processing in children with behavioural difficulties.
 The second is exploring how childhood adversity impacts on later emotional functioning, and the mechanisms that promote mental health risk and resiliency.
 I am especially interested in how developmental psychopathology research can inform more nuanced and specific prevention and intervention strategies.

 I’m currently an MRes student in Developmental Neuroscience and Psychopathology at UCL and Yale University.
 My research interests include understanding the neural mechanisms that underly mood disorders and the development of screening methods for these disorders.
 I’m also interested in the mental health outcomes of individuals who have experienced early life stress.
 Prior to joining the DRRU, I was a Research Scholar in the Division of Psychiatry at Yale University doing research on the neural mechanisms of both post-traumatic stress disorder and depression.